tfgg/yournextmep/_candidates/eu2014/conservative/jonathan-collett.md

 person: jonathan-collett
 region: eastern
 party: conservative
-title: Eastern - Conservative Party - Jonathan Collett
+title: Jonathan Collett is running for MEP in Eastern for the Conservative Party
 incumbent: false
 ---